The bridge library connects KeyValue with the core library. KeyValue comes with an example bridge which can be used as a sample for bridge developers.

 which returns the name to be assigned to key Processor when the user wants to call this specialization.

-is defined, then the following
+If the macro COMMAND is defined, then the following

 method is implemented: